cosmos/cosmos-sdk/docs/architecture/adr-010-modular-antehandler.md

 Cons:

-1. Decorator pattern may have a deeply nested structure that is hard to understand, this is mitigated by having the decorator order explicitly listed in the `ChainDecorators` function.
+1. Decorator pattern may have a deeply nested structure that is hard to understand, this is mitigated by having the decorator order explicitly listed in the `ChainAnteDecorators` function.
 2. Does not make use of the ModuleManager design.
 Since this is already being used for BeginBlocker/EndBlocker, this proposal seems unaligned with that design pattern.

 ## Status